 However, it does depend on your project.
 Keep reading to find out if it’s the best milk paint for you or if you’re short on time, just trust me and pick it up now.

-What Is So Special About Milk Paint and What Is It?
+What Is Milk Paint and Why is it Special?

 Milk paint has been around for a long time, but is currently seeing a resurgence in popularity with interior designers and decorators.